 This is the time of day when you must sit down with a child.
 No options.
 Put a reminder in your phone.
 No interruptions.
 Plan what the other distractible children in the house are doing during this time.
 Commit to it.
 Do a certain amount of phonics or reading practice with your child.
 Use a timer.

 Make it enjoyable.
 If the child doesn’t enjoy the readers you are using, find another story series.
 Your child may get stuck and need time for brain development, it’s OK.
-Instead of the child try to read to you, you choose an easy reader and read to him.
+Instead of the child trying to read to you, you choose an easy reader and read to him.
 Move your finger left-to-right under the words so that he understands the direction his eyes should move when he is reading.

 Again, do a home management task before and after this activity.
 Keep a list of tasks you want to accomplish on a specific day and do those tasks as you move through the day.